lemval/growatt-rs232-reader/README.md

 ## Required

 You need a 'USB to serial' converter.
 Remove the little plate to expose the RS2323 port and connect the cable.
 Connect the USB-side to a Raspberry Pi or other device.
+Using a Raspberry the serial output should NOT be activated (raspi-config).

 ## Openhab